Corporate deli hamper

 Condiment or spice90-150g jar or potCoated paperEmbossed border

-Allergen and ingredient information belongs to the food's maker and is shown per product, exactly as the producer states it.
-We reproduce the maker's ingredient list, the 14-allergen emphasis and the net weight on the label; we do not write or alter food claims.
+Allergen and ingredient information belongs to each food's maker and is shown per product, exactly as the producer states it.
+We reproduce the maker's ingredient list, the 14-allergen emphasis and the net weight on every label; we do not write or alter food claims.
 If a chutney contains mustard or a coffee blend is processed near nuts, that wording comes from the producer's spec, not from us.

 Where a producer states organic, vegan or single-origin status, that wording is passed through as written in the product spec.
 The recycled or food-grade status of a given jar is listed on that line's data sheet, so the figure you quote a client is the maker's, never an assumption.

-Promotional food packaging for events, stands and mailers
+Corporate deli hampers for events, stands and mailers

-Promotional food packaging also lets one design scale across a campaign.
+A printed deli hamper also lets one design scale across a campaign.
 A branded label artwork approved once can run on a jam, an oil and a coffee pack, giving a coherent look across a giveaway without re-proofing each item.

 Branded Tea Bags are a natural companion format here, since an individually enveloped tea bag carries a printed wrap that survives a mailer as well as a snack pot does.